mqopen/mqspeak/README.md

 - `Key` - Channel API write key.
 - `UpdateRate` - Channel update interval in seconds.
-Currently, ThinkSpeak allows at least 15 seconds.
+Currently, ThinkSpeak allows interval 15 seconds or greater.
 - `UpdateType` - Channel update type.
-Possible values are `blackout`, `buffered`, `average` and `onchange`
+Possible values are `blackout`, `buffered`, `average` and `onchange`.
   - `blackout` - Until `UpdateRate` interval is expired, any incoming data are ignored.
-First data received after interval expiration are sent to ThingSpeak .
+First data received after interval expiration are sent to ThingSpeak.
   - `buffered` - Incoming data are buffered during `UpdateRate` interval.
 After this interval expires, most recent values are immediately sent. **_Not implemented yet._**
   - `average` - Similar to `buffered` but mqspeak calculates average value of these